 The Department of Environment and Geography provides Fellowship holders with high quality facilities and research space.
 Our new state-of-the-art building houses facilities including well-equipped instrumental analytical chemistry laboratories for environmental analysis of soils, water, and air samples, a freshwater aquarium unit, constant temperature rooms and plant growth chambers.

 The University of York is also home to an extensive range of equipment, and research facilities including:

 There are a number of opportunities for developing your research career through postdoctoral and early career fellowships, including:

 This list is not comprehensive, and there are likely to be further opportunities in your area of research or for your particular circumstances.
 Please carefully check eligibility criteria and submission dates.
 We are happy to help if you have any questions.

 Please also see the University of York Fellowships webpage for other opportunities, and examples of what the University of York can offer to Fellowship candidates.

-If you're interested in joining us, or have any questions about the process, please contact the Department's Research Facilitator, Dr Annabel Jenkins (firstname.lastname@example.org)
+If you're interested in joining us, or have any questions about the process, please contact the Chair of our Departmental Research Committee, Dr Nic Carslaw (firstname.lastname@example.org).

 Early Career Researchers (ECR) in the Department of Environment and Geography work on a diversity of projects, funded through many different routes.
 As you can see from the ECR stories below, they bring a wealth of experience and knowledge to our department.